MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/control-flow.md

 no-loc: ['Q#', '$$v']
 # Use only one of the following.
 Use ms.service for services, ms.prod for on-prem.
 Remove the # before the relevant field.
 # For Quantum products none of these categories have been defined  yet.
-# ms.service: service-name-from-white-list
+# ms.service: service-name-from-allow-list
-# ms.prod: product-name-from-white-list
+# ms.prod: product-name-from-allow-list
-# ms.technology: tech-name-from-white-list
+# ms.technology: tech-name-from-allow-list
 ---

 # Higher-order control flow #